Thai Representative Office

 Once the application is filed, the officer can take up to 2 weeks to 1 month to approve an application.
 Approval will be dependent on Ministerial discretion.
 The application shall be reviewed thoroughly by an officer if the applicant has met the standard requirements of a representative office.

-To fully understand the conditions which pertain to a Representative Office in Thailand, contact any of our Thai lawyers or any of our foreign lawyers to provide you with guidance when considering to open a representative office in Thailand.
+To fully understand the conditions which pertain to a Representative Office in Thailand, contact any of our Thai lawyers or any of our foreign lawyers to provide you with guidance when considering opening a representative office in Thailand.
+Siam Legal corporate lawyers provide a free consultation for the best strategy for starting and operating your business in Thailand.